FAP Discovery Call Script

 You:

-Please verify that we have the correct email on file for you.
-I have your email as <Homeowner’s Email> Is that correct? <Update the Homeowner’s Email if Necessary>
+***Let me quickly verify that we have the correct email on file for you.***

-Did you have any questions for me?
+Did you have any questions for me at all?

 Homeowner: